 \subsection{Artificial network models}

-We have known that the BA and WS networks models are widely used to simulate real complex networks because they characterizes the stylized facts of real complex networks.
+We have known that the BA and WS networks models are widely used to simulate real complex networks because they characterize real complex networks' stylized facts.
 Herein, we show two types of artificial network models that are used in the following research, which are described as:

 \textbf{Barabasi-Albert network model}\cite{barabasi1999emergence}: The BA network model proposed by Barabasi and Albert characterizes the scale-free property of real complex networks.
-By using mean filed approximation, it can be proved that the resulted BA network has a power-law degree distribution with an scale exponent 3.
+By using mean filed approximation, it can be proved that the resulted BA network has a power-law degree distribution with a scaling exponent 3.
 In the simulating process, the number of nodes and edges are adjustable according to the actual need.

 \textbf{Watts-Strogatz network model}\cite{watts1998collective}: The WS network model proposed by Watts and Strogatz characterizes the small-world property of real complex networks.
-The resulted WS network has a larger cluster coefficient and shorter average distance, however its degree distribution is Poisson.
-In the simulating process, the number of nodes and edges, as well as the rewired probability are adjustable according to the actual need.
+The resulted WS network has a larger cluster coefficient and shorter average distance.
+However, its degree distribution is Poisson.
+In the simulating process, the number of nodes and edges and the rewired probability are adjustable according to the actual need.